seanmperkins/mint/README.md

 # MINT (Mesh of Idealized Neural Trajectories)
 This repository is the official implementation of MINT, a decode algorithm for brain-computer interfaces developed in the [Churchland lab](https://churchland.zuckermaninstitute.columbia.edu/).
-The method is described in detail in a preprint (submission to bioRxiv in process, will be available online within 24-48 hours):
+The method is described in detail in a [preprint](https://www.biorxiv.org/content/10.1101/2023.04.05.535396v1):

 **Perkins, S., Cunningham, J., Wang, Q., & Churchland, M. (2023).
 Simple decoding of behavior from a complicated neural manifold. *bioRxiv*.**